ibrahimsn98/remote-vibecode/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Security Disclaimer

-**IMPORTANT**: The `rv serve` command runs on `127.0.0.1` (localhost) by default and is **not exposed to external networks**.

-**Never use `--host 0.0.0.0`** without proper security measures.
-Doing so creates a **Remote Code Execution (RCE) vulnerability** - anyone on your network can access your terminal sessions without authentication.

-For remote access, always use one of the following secure methods:
-- A VPN service (Tailscale, WireGuard)
-- SSH tunneling
-- Cloudflare Tunnels with Zero Trust authentication

-**Never expose Remote Vibecode directly to the internet without authentication.**

-## FAQ

-**Q: Can I access this from another computer?**

-A: Yes!
-Use `rv serve --host 0.0.0.0` and ensure your firewall allows port 7676.

-**Q: Is my terminal session secure?**

-A: Remote Vibecode runs on localhost by default.
-When using `--host 0.0.0.0`, ensure you're on a trusted network or use a VPN.

-**Q: Can multiple people view the same session?**

-A: Yes!
-Multiple browsers can connect to the same session simultaneously.

-**Q: What's the difference between read-only and writable sessions?**

-A: Read-only sessions allow viewing only.
-Writable sessions (created with `-w`) allow web clients to type commands.

-**Q: What happens to my session when I close the browser?**

-A: Your session continues running in the background.
-You can reconnect anytime and pick up where you left off.

-**Q: Does this work with SSH?**

-A: Yes!
-You can use SSH within a Remote Vibecode session just like a normal terminal.

 ## License